Careers and Employability

 This programme provides budding entrepreneurs with enterprise and business training and support.
 It will help you to consider and prepare for self-employment.
 We will also help you to develop enterprise skills in order to make you more successful whether you want to be an employee or run your own business.
 You will learn how to network, think creatively, promote yourself or a product effectively as well as develop more practical skills to do with starting up a business.

-For students interested in volunteering whilst at university the Careers and Employability Service can help you arrange voluntary experience through a GO Wales Work Taster Programme, Aspirational Mentoring Programme and the Peer Guiding Scheme.
+For students interested in volunteering whilst at university the Skills and Employability Service can help you arrange voluntary experience through a GO Wales Work Taster Programme, Aspirational Mentoring Programme and the Peer Guiding Scheme.
 We also host recruitment days for local organisations and advertise national and international volunteering opportunities in our JobZone.

 Online careers advice